 You may hear it called “90-pound felt” because that is how much it weighs to pick up the roll.
 If you run into “15-pound felt” or “30-pound felt” that is underlayment material and too thin to be used as roof covering on its own.
 Roll roofing is what gives “tar-paper shacks” their name and is often avoided in residential roofing.
 Save it for sheds and chicken coops and other outbuildings.

 Roll roofing will cost about half of what a shingled roof will cost and can be installed as a DIY project, but do not expect this roofing material to last much beyond 10 years.
-A roll of 90-pound felt will cost in the neighborhood of $50.
+A roll of 90-pound felt will cost about $100.

 Metal roofing.
 Metal should never be set up on a completely flat roof since they were not designed to handle pooling water which will lead to premature rusting and deterioration.
 Standing seam metal roofs with mechanical lock systems to ward off leaks can be successfully and attractively installed on roofs with at least a slope of 1-in-12.